-Collaboration Stipulations.
-Although collaboration is encouraged within this course, all assessments should only be completed by you.
+Collaboration Stipulation.
+Although collaboration is encouraged within this course, assessments should be completed by you alone.

 ACADEMIC MISCONDUCT

 Cheating, plagiarism, and other forms of academic misconduct are very serious concerns of the University, and the Department of Psychology has taken steps to alleviate them.